 What is Cottage Hospice?

-Cottage Hospice is, and will continue to be, a COVID-free site, and in the days before coming to Cottage Hospice, patients and family caregivers will be tested to maintain the integrity of our ‘ring of steel’ approach.
-We are pleased to not have to restrict visitor numbers (at current) because of this.
+Cottage Hospice is, and will continue to aspire to be, a COVID-free site, and in the days before coming to Cottage Hospice, patients, family caregivers and their designated visitor will be tested to maintain this.

 We are also taking extra precautions to keep everyone safe.
-We have zoned the building; face coverings are being worn in communal areas and we are checking visitors’ temperatures on arrival.
+Face coverings are being worn in communal areas and we are checking visitors’ temperatures on arrival.
 You will be given more and the most up-to-date information when you are at Cottage Hospice, or you can contact us with any questions you may have.

 Cottage Hospice is our fifth service at Hospice in the Weald and is the first of its kind in the UK.
 Cottage Hospice is a home from home for patients and those important to them.
 When walking through the doors you’ll feel the calm, welcoming and reassuring atmosphere, making it feel like home for patients and those important to them.